People's Republic of China: Market Summary

 Sustainable Bond Market

-The PRC's sustainable bond market is dominated by green bond instruments and private sector financing.
-The PRC has the largest general bond market in emerging East Asia and also the largest sustainable bond market, which reached a size of USD368.1 billion and comprised 53.2% of emerging East Asian sustainable bond total at the end of December.
-A majority of the PRC's sustainable bonds are green bonds, with a share of 87.8% while private corporations dominate, accounting for 93.9% of outstanding bonds.
+The PRC's sustainable bond market remains mostly composed of green bond instruments and private sector financing.
+The PRC has the largest sustainable bond market in emerging East Asia, which reached a size of USD367.4 billion and comprised 53.0% of the regional total at the end of March.
+A majority of the PRC's sustainable bonds are green bonds, with a share of 87.2% while private corporations are the most common issuer accounting for 93.6%.